afcarl/CarND-Behavioral-Cloning-P3-2/writeup.md

 * `drive.py`: for driving the car in autonomous mode
 * `model.h5`: containing a trained convolution neural network
 * `writeup.md`: summary of the result
+* `drive-images.mp4`: Recorded video for driving the car in autonomous mode

 ### Model Architecture and Training Strategy